visnudeva/Niri-dot-files/README.md

 then open your file manager, do CTRL+h to show the hidden files in your home folder, then copy the dowloaded .config folder over the one in your home folder and overwrite if asked.

-If you want to use my wallpaper download the dotdark.png, then do:
+If you want to use my wallpaper

-`sudo cp ~/Downloads/dotdark.png /usr/share/endeavouros/backgrounds`
+sudo cp ~/.config/niri/dotdark.png /usr/share/endeavouros/backgrounds

 If you want to replace the lightdm background which is the display manager (login)